HSEL-Industrial-Informatics/Peer_Project/README.md

 An attacker connects and browses the entire address space to map all available nodes and data values.
 Detected by: pure BROWSE-only sessions with no prior READ or WRITE are flagged as reconnaissance pattern.

 ### Attack 2 — Session Flooding (DoS)
 Attacker opens multiple sessions rapidly to exhaust server resources.
-Detected by: multiple rapid CONNECT sequences from the same source deviating from single-session normal pattern.
+Detected by: multiple rapid CONNECT sequences from the same source deviating from single session normal pattern.

 ### Attack 3 — Replay Attack
 Attacker captures a valid session and attempts to replay messages after disconnect.
 Detected by: READ after DISCONNECT should return NOT_CONNECTED per state machine.
 Any READ_OK response indicates session not properly invalidated.